Maebh Long: Education and career

-She obtained her BA in English and German (2001) and MA (with distinction) in English (2002) at University College Cork in Ireland and her PhD (2011) on "Derrida and a Theory of Irony: Parabasis and Parataxis" at the University of Durham in England.
+Long was born in Aghabullogue, County Cork, Ireland.
+She is a graduate of University College Cork and obtained her PhD on "Derrida and a Theory of Irony: Parabasis and Parataxis" from the University of Durham.

 Her research and teaching focus on modernist and contemporary literature from Ireland, Britain, and Oceania.
-She has also published in the areas of Literary Theory, the History of Medicine, and Continental Philosophy.
-She has been influenced by Jacques Derrida and by Pacific Island literature.
+She has also published on literary theory, the history of medicine, and continental philosophy.

-Long has also written about the effect of climate change on sea level rise, particularly as it affects South Pacific island nations.
-In 2020 Long was granted funding by the Marsden Fund of New Zealand's Royal Society Te Apārangi to examine the ways modernist writers were influenced by metaphors of immunity.
-This research has strong connections to the COVID-19 pandemic.
+She has held fellowships at New York University, the Harry Ransom Center at the University of Texas at Austin, and the O'Donnell Fellowship in Irish Studies at the University of Melbourne.

 Flann O'Brien

 Long is an expert on the Irish novelist and playwright Flann O'Brien and has published two award winning books on him.
 She has significantly impacted wider recognition of O'Brien's work.
 Joseph Booker called The Collected Letters of Flann O'Brien, "a major event in the documentation of modern Ireland's history.
 The most significant publication by Brian O'Nolan since the belated arrival in print of The Third Policeman."
 The Irish Studies Review said, "Reading Maebh Long's recent book, Assembling Flann O'Brien, one cannot help thinking that the poor fellow is finally getting the attention he deserves."
 Assembling Flann O'Brien won the 2015 International Flann O'Brien Society's "Best book length study on a Brian O'Nolan theme" In 2019 The Collected Letters of Flann O'Brien won the corresponding 2019 award.